BlockchainBrain/docs/masternodes/masternodes_scripted/scripted-vpsandhotwallet.rst

 .. _identifyvps_vpsandhotwallet:

-1. Identify a VPS provider and order a Linux Ubuntu 16.04 or 18.04 x64 server.
+1. Identify a VPS provider and order a Linux Ubuntu 16.04 x64 server. **Ubuntu v18.04 is NOT SUPPORTED.**

 	**Recommended VPS Providers:**
 +---------------------------------------------------------+